seanorth/hello-world/README.md

 this is my first github program i'm from China
-China is a long history country do you know Yangzi River?
+China is a long history country do you know Yangzi River?also Greate Wall